Corbett · Glen Coe

 Beinn Maol Chaluim — common questions

-- Beinn Maol Chaluim is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 11km with 920m of ascent and takes most walkers 3-6 hours.
-Terrain: Glen Etive road is single-track and narrow — parking can be tight in busy weekends.
+- Beinn Maol Chaluim carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 11km, 920m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Glen Etive road is single-track and narrow — parking can be tight in busy weekends.

 - Where do I park for Beinn Maol Chaluim?